India national cricket team: Late 20th century (1985–1999)

 Despite winning major tournaments in the first half of the 1980s, India remained a weak test team.
 India's Test series victory in 1986 against England remained the last Test series win by India outside the subcontinent for the next 19 years.
 The 1980s saw Gavaskar and Kapil Dev (India's best all-rounder to date) at the pinnacle of their careers.
 Gavaskar made a Test record 34 centuries as he became the first man to reach the 10,000 run mark.
 Kapil Dev later became the highest wicket-taker in Test cricket with 434 wickets.
 The period was also marked by an unstable leadership, with Gavaskar and Kapil exchanging the captaincy several times.
 India co-hosted the 1987 Cricket World Cup, the first instance when the tournament was hosted outside England.
-In the semi-finals, the India was defeated by England, after having defeated them on the same stage four years prior.
+In the semi-finals, India was defeated by England, after having defeated them on the same stage four years prior.

-The addition of Sachin Tendulkar and Anil Kumble to the national side in 1989 and 1990 further improved the team.
+The addition of Sachin Tendulkar and Anil Kumble to the national team in 1989 and 1990 further improved the team.
 The following year, Javagal Srinath, India's fastest bowler since Amar Singh made his debut.
 Under Azharuddin, India played in the 1992 Cricket World Cup, failing to make the knockout stage in the tournament for the first time since 1979.
 During the 1990s, India did not win any of its 33 Tests outside the subcontinent while it won 17 out of its 30 Tests at home.
 Notably, India won a hat-trick of Asia Cups in 1988, 1991 and 1995.